Bumble Bee Tuna

 I recently purchased four cans on sale at my local Supermercado and all four were Pure "MUSH".
 The Taste, Color and Flavor were not too bad.
 But they were packed in water and were like just Soupy MUSH!
 I've had better luck with Chicken of the Sea and Starkist lately and of those two Starkist has been the BEST!
 I will NO longer buy Bumble Bee any longer.
 I remember back in the 1970's and 1980's Bumble was always a High Quality Dependable Brand.
 But the company has been passed around from one Private Equity Outfit to another worse than a Old Worn Out Rag Doll over these past 10-15 years.
 So I guess that might explain their Epic Decline?

-Bumble Bee Tuna Company Profile
+Bumble Bee Tuna Company Information

 - Company Name: